xy3/suba/README.md

 uv tool install . --with openai-whisper
 ```

-Now `suba` is on your PATH.
-One command, done.

 If you already have openai-whisper installed system-wide and don't want to download it again:

 ```bash